rcaelers/workrave-website/content/en/docs/breaks/reminder.md

 title: Break reminder
 ---

-When it is time to take a break, Workave will first gently announce the break by means of a small non-intrusive window.
+When it is time to take a break, Workrave will first gently announce the break by means of a small non-intrusive window.
 This window will automatically move out of the way if you choose to ignore it, for example to finish your current activity.